Trekking Oldonyo Lengai during Safari

 Day 3: Machame Camp to Shira Camp (Full Board)

-A shorter day is climbing up a steep ridge to reach a small semicircular cliff known as a Picnic site and continue up a gentler ascent through the lower alpine moorland, known for beautiful wild alpine flowers.
-You can see the most spectacular views of the Kibo peak from Shira Camp.
-Machame Hut to Shira Camp (3,840m): 4-6 hours walking.
+Embarking on a shorter day of climbing, you’ll ascend a steep ridge, leading to a small semicircular cliff known as a Picnic site.
+Your journey continues with a gentler ascent through the lower alpine moorland, known for its beautiful wild alpine flowers.
+Shira Camp, situated at 3,840m, offers breathtaking views of Kibo peak (4-6 hours walking).

 Day 4: Shira Camp to Barranco Valley (Full Board)

-Today we walk on a gentle ascent and panoramic views.
-We traverse the southwest side of Kilimanjaro, passing underneath the Lava Tower and the final section of the Western Breach.
-After hot lunch at the bottom of the Lava Tower (4,600 m.).
+Today’s trek presents a gentle ascent and panoramic vistas as you traverse the southwest side of Kilimanjaro, passing underneath the Lava Tower and the final section of the Western Breach.
+Following a hot lunch at the base of the Lava Tower (4,600 m), you descend to the bottom of the Great Barranco valley at 3,900m, concluding a 5-7 hour walking day.

 Day 5: Barranco Camp to Karanga Camp (Full Board)

-A steep climb up the eastern wall leads us just below the Heim Glacier, where we may have some spectacular views of Kilimanjaro.
-We then take a steep exit up the Great Barranco Wall, which divides us from the southeastern slopes of Kibo; the trail continues down into the alpine desert of the Karanga Valley.
-Finally, we have a steep climb from Barranco Camp to Karanga camp (4,000 m): 4-5 hours walking.
+A steep climb up the eastern wall takes you just below the Heim Glacier, offering the potential for spectacular Kilimanjaro views.
+You’ll then take a steep exit up the Great Barranco Wall, which divides you from the southeastern slopes of Kibo.
+The trail continues down into the alpine desert of the Karanga Valley, ultimately leading to Karanga Camp at 4,000 m (4-5 hours walking).

 Day 6: Karanga Camp to Barafu Camp (Full Board)

-A steep climb out of Karanga and an easy path on compacted scree with expansive views through this empty and dry landscape up to Barafu Camp.
-The two peaks Kibo and Mawenzi, can be seen from Barafu Camp.
-After a hot lunch at the Camp, The remainder of the day is spent resting as we prepare for the final ascent before an early night summit walk.
-Karanga Camp to Barafu Camp (4,600 m.); 3-4 hours walking.
+Your journey continues with a steep climb out of Karanga, leading to an easy path on compacted scree, with expansive views across this barren and dry landscape up to Barafu Camp.
+From this vantage point, you can behold the two prominent peaks, Kibo and Mawenzi.
+After a hot lunch at the camp, the remainder of the day is dedicated to rest as you prepare for the final ascent with an early night summit walk (3-4 hours walking).

 Day 7: Barafu Camp to Summit to Mweka Camp (Full Board)